HungryFella09/TrainTicketingApplication/README.md

 ## Non functional specifications
-A database was created for storing the following entities:
+A database was created for storing the following entities:<br>
-Users - with username, password, email and role (user or admin) Stations - with name
+Users - with username, password, email and role (user or admin)<br>
+Stations - with name<br>
-Routes - with name
+Routes - with name<br>
-Station-Routes - the table linking stations and routes, with the departure and arrival times Trains - with name and max capacity
+Station-Routes - the table linking stations and routes, with the departure and arrival times <br>
-Bookings - with an associated user and a price
+Trains - with name and max capacity<br>
-Tickets - with an associated train, booking and number of tickets
+Bookings - with an associated user and a price<br> Tickets - with an associated train, booking and number of tickets<br>

 Passwords are encrypted before being saved in the database